akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 The years that followed were full of geese and growing.
 Her mother taught her everything—not in lessons, but in the doing of things.

+She remembered the first time her mother let her shape the loaves.
+The dough was soft and alive under her small hands, warm from the hearth.
+Her mother stood behind her, guiding her fingers, pressing just enough to make the surface smooth.

-How to tell when bread was ready by the sound of the crust.
+Teaching her how to tell when bread was ready by the hollow thump of the crust.
 How to soothe a crying child with a cool hand and a soft word.
+How much barley went into the ale, and when to add the bog myrtle or yarrow to make it keep through winter.

+She learned which green stalks to gather from the riverbank: willow bark to chew for a throbbing head, and comfrey—the "knit-bone"—to bind a farmer’s broken limb.
+She learned that a tea of lemon balm could lift a heavy heart, but foxglove was a fickle friend that could either steady a racing pulse or stop it cold.

-How much barley went into the ale, and when to add the herbs that made it keep through winter.
-How to look at a fever and know whether it would break or whether you needed to send for the priest.
+Most importantly, she learned how to look at a fever and know whether it would break with a compress of mugwort or whether you needed to send for the priest.

 Beatrice learned.
 She watched and she listened and she grew.